Because they’re nothing more than businesses.

 “By avoiding animal products, zoos, aquaria, animal racetracks and the like, vegans erode the power of the institutions that breed domestic animals into existence as commodities- institutions that, at the same time, use habitat needed by autonomous animals.” – Lee Hall, Author (1)

-Family-Friendly Alternatives to Zoos
+Family-Friendly Zoo Alternatives

 Zoos can be a busy hub of activity, and parents might worry that skipping the zoo means their children are missing out.
 Not so!
-There are many alternatives to visiting the zoo that help children connect with and learn more about animals.
+There are many alternatives to visiting the zoo that helps children connect with and learn more about animals.

-Visit an Animal Sanctuary
+Visit an animal sanctuary

 Animal sanctuaries are veganism’s greatest advocates and the perfect alternative to visiting a zoo.
 They are a physical space that allows people to “connect with animals” in a way that a zoo cannot replace.

-Observe local wildlife habitats
+Observe local animal habitats